A Guide to California's Big Sur

 This book is a natural history of the Big Sur region but is also a guide to its extensive public lands.
 Included are an overview of the area's geology, climate, and native plants and animals, and more in-depth descriptions of selected sites, trails, and features.

-Human History / Literary
+Human History / Film / Literary

 Big Sur and the Oranges of Hieronymus Bosch, by Henry Miller (New Directions Publishing, 1957, ISBN 0811201074)